 Check out the infograph below for a summary on the lifestyle approaches you can take to manage low back pain:

 If poor posture causes low back pain, what can I do to optimise it?

 If we sit typing at a desk all day our tendency is to lean into our computers, especially if we have laptops, leading to low back pain, hunched shoulders, achy hips and even dodgy wrists.
 This is exactly what I have been experiencing with it exacerbating my shoulder and hip issues.
 Thankfully there is lots you can do to optimise your workstation for posture.
 Yes, all you corporate types should have listened to the Health & Safety training in your first week.
 Here is a great summary from Zapier showing how to optimise your workstation:

 For me as someone who runs my own business, I need to have a portable workstation that works anywhere at any time without compromising my posture and causing low back pain.
-I therefore set out to find a series of products that would help.
+I therefore set out to find a series of products that would help (please note some links are affiliate links).
 Here are my recommendations: